SolankiPratikkumar/Literature-Survey-on-VCO/README.md

 ## Conclusion:

+* Designed and simulated CMOS and NMOS cross-coupled LC-VCOs with RLC resonant frequencies of 7.9 GHz and 10 GHz, respectively.
+* Used Cadence Virtuoso and Spectre simulator to analyze oscillation stability and phase noise performance.
-* Designed and simulated CMOS and NMOS cross-coupled LC-VCOs at 7.9 GHz and 10 GHz resonance, achieving low phase noise of –61 dBc/Hz (CMOS) and –103 dBc/Hz (NMOS) at 1 MHz offset with 1.4 V control voltage, demonstrating suitability for low-jitter RF applications.
+* Achieved phase noise of –61 dBc/Hz (CMOS) and –103 dBc/Hz (NMOS) at 1 MHz offset with 1.4 V control voltage.
+* Results indicate suitability for low-jitter, high-frequency RF and clock generation applications.

 # Reference